 - What a few initial thoughts about readings and materials you might use?

-- A letter of support from your Department Chair, sent independently of your application to the CITL with your name in the subject heading.
-It should confirm the Department’s intention to offer the course if you are awarded the Fellowship.
+- A letter of support from your Department Chair, confirming the department’s intention to offer the course if you are awarded the Fellowship.